The author is a QUB Pol Sci Honours graduate and has written extensively on imperialism, national liberation struggles and class issues.

 weak, somewhat frightened, not by the prospect of death, however of life

 and struggle while not his contribution, his strength, and inspiration'."

 Bernadette Devlin-McAliskey, finished off her appreciation of Seamus Costello, by saying:

-"His single greatest attribute was, however, his ability to relate to the mass of the folks.
-His potential as a pacesetter of mass struggle is not simply replaced.
+"His single greatest attribute was, however, his ability to relate to the mass of the people His potential as a pacesetter of mass struggle is not simply replaced.
 He may inspire not solely the dream, however, the confidence of its action, and also the commitment to figure towards that end.....From the ranks of mass struggle, others can return.
-From the experience of struggle, the political program, organization, and method of struggle can return. however another Seamus Costello might ne'er come again. once our freedom has been won, allow us to guard it well, remembering it had been bought within the blood and also the lives of these currently dead, however, WHOse memory lives forever within the hearts people who worshipped them for all that they were and every one they could are, had they been allowed to measure."
+From the experience of struggle, the political program, organization, and method of struggle can return. however another Seamus Costello might ne'er come again. once our freedom has been won, allow us to guard it well, remembering it had been bought within the blood and also the lives of these currently dead, however, whose memory lives forever within the hearts people."

 Thomas 'Ta' Power, Guerrilla and Revolutionary theorist, said of Seamus: